kide-vm/kide/lib/mom/README.md

 ## 1. Everything but control structures

-So we go from language to machine as the first step, in terms of memory instructions.
+wSo we go from language to machine as the first step, in terms of memory instructions.
 Memory gets moved around between the main machine objects (frames and messages).
 But control structures stay "intact", so we stay at tree structure